Eoyie/algolabra/documentation/Weekly_report_5.md

 Still I also read the peer review for my project (which were far too kind) and spent some time thinking about those.
 I didn't really work on any of the major tips yet, but I did look into them (though refactoring is something I'm well aware I should do)

 Then I generally tried to work even a little on the project with the time I had, but honestly, it's barely anything.
+I more-so know what I should do next and spent time thinking about that, than I actually got things done.

 ## How has the project progressed?
 Continued with AI tests, but still doesn't make that much sense to work on them as my algorithm is quite slow.